-At the UBC School of Music — one of the most prestigious and exciting schools of its kind in Canada — strings, harp and guitar students train with world-class faculty and join a community of talented, dynamic students and future collaborators.
+At the UBC School of Music, strings, harp and guitar students train with world-class faculty and join a community of talented, dynamic students and future collaborators.
 You'll have the opportunity to make lifelong friendships and establish exciting musical partnerships!

 The goal of the Strings, Harp and Guitar Division is to develop the "complete player" — musicians who are equally comfortable performing solo, chamber, and orchestral repertoire.
 Students also have the opportunity to join our baroque mentorship program.
 We provide a nurturing and caring environment where private studio lessons are the foundation of your training.